-Which Bichon Frise Haircut Best Match for Your Bichon Frise Lifestyle?
+Which Haircut is the Best Match for Your Bichon Frise Lifestyle?

 Different people have different lifestyles and intentions for keeping a Bichon Frise dog.
 If you want to take your pup to shows, you might need a Show Cut to give him a perfect, luxurious, and extravagant appearance.

 If you do not have much time or don’t care about showing off with your dog, the Utility Cut might be the thing for you, especially if you have a very playful doggy that loves being outdoors.

 The Puppy Cut or Lamb Cut will probably suit you better if you have a Bichon Frise as a family pet.
 This is the most common cut for Bichons, and it is very manageable with the kids playing with it all the time.